Crio-WFH/AWS-Lambda-functions/.github/pull_request_template.md

 Below given are the mandatory requirements we expect from your project.
 Your Pull Request will be reviewed only if all the minimum requirements relevant to your project are satisfied.

 - [ ] Added readme.md to my project folder with relevant information.
-- [ ] I have provided the Demo Video link within readme.md that explains the working (if Applicable).
+- [ ]  I have provided the demo video link (showing the functionality in action) or the public deployment link of my extension of application within the readme.md (if Applicable).
 - [ ] I have explained the process in a readable manner within readme.md.

 Terms and Conditions: